Pottawatomie (Rock Island) Light

 To reach the island requires taking a Washington Island auto/passenger ferry from the tip of the Door County Peninsula, Wisconsin to Washington Island, then driving across Washington Island to Jackson Harbor and taking the Karfi passenger ferry to Rock Island.
 It is a delightful day trip, but requires some planning.
 Only backpack camping is permitted on Rock Island, and there are very few overnight accommodations on Washington Island.
 No wheeled vehicles of any kind are permitted on Rock Island, and there are no concession stands.
 Take a lunch, and your swimming suit, and spend the day on Rock Island.

-The lighthouse is undergoing restoration by the Friends of Rock Island Lighthouse, and is open for tours during the summer.
+The lighthouse has undergone a recent restoration by the Friends of Rock Island Lighthouse, and is open for tours during the summer.

 A resident docent program has been recently introduced.
 The following is a magazine interview of Melanie Donnelly about her experience on the island.